When I was very young, I remembered seeing monks on the road. I wondered about them. What were these people?

 It was those questions and answers sessions that Bhante explained many aspects of Dhamma to me, and showed the true Path so difficult to meet and find.

-It was one of those afternoon while I was walking down the hill, the thought arose in me that I felt as if the questions on Dhamma that I had at that time was cleared.
+It was one of those afternoon while I was walking down the hill, the thought arose in me that I felt as if the questions on Dhamma that I had at that time were cleared.

 My life would be very different (most likely for the worse) if I had not met Bhante Hye.
 He changed my life.